-On the Managed Users tab, on the Users page, in the Kore Users & Spaces module, you can add and review the managed users in your domain, remove a managed user from your domain, and if desired, change the Status of a managed user to an inactive Status.
+On the Managed Users tab on the Users page in the Kore.ai Users & Teams module of the Enterprise Admin Console, you can add and review the managed users in your domain, remove a managed user from your domain, and if desired, change the Status of a managed user to an inactive Status.
 Before you can control an unmanaged user, you must first add the unmanaged user as a managed user.
 For more information, see Working with Unmanaged Users.

-The following illustration is an example of the Managed Users tab on the Users page in the Users & Spaces module.
+The following illustration is an example of the Managed Users tab on the Users page in the Users & Teams module.

-The following list describes the columns displayed for each Kore user.
+The following list describes the columns displayed for each Kore.ai Messenger user.

 This section describes the commands available on the Action bar.

-The list of entries of user accounts in your company can be very large.
+The list of entries for user accounts in your company can be very large.
 You can group user accounts by Title, for example, Technical Lead, Vice President, or Developer, or by Department.

 To group users, in the Grouped by drop-down list, select an option for grouping, for example, Department, as shown in the following illustration.